mani-dbt/snowflake-dbtvault/dbt_packages/dbt_utils/README.md

 ----

-### Reporting bugs and contributing code

-- Want to report a bug or request a feature?
-Let us know in the `#package-ecosystem` channel on [Slack](http://community.getdbt.com/), or open [an issue](https://github.com/dbt-labs/dbt-utils/issues/new)
-- Want to help us build dbt-utils?
-Check out the [Contributing Guide](https://github.com/dbt-utils/dbt-core/blob/HEAD/CONTRIBUTING.md)
+### Contributing

-    - **TL;DR** Open a Pull Request with 1) your changes, 2) updated documentation for the `README.md` file, and 3) a working integration test.
+We welcome contributions to this repo!
+To contribute a new feature or a fix, please open a Pull Request with 1) your changes, 2) updated documentation for the `README.md` file, and 3) a working integration test.
+See [this page](integration_tests/README.md) for more information.

 ----